rclone/rclone/docs/content/commands/rclone_obscure.md

 ## Synopsis

-In the rclone config file, human readable passwords are obscured.
+In the rclone config file, human-readable passwords are obscured.
 Obscuring them is done by encrypting them and writing them out in base64.
 This is **not** a secure way of encrypting these passwords as rclone can decrypt them - it is to prevent "eyedropping"